 Computing taxes on profits from crypto futures trading in India is complicated.
 When you exchange your Indian Rupees (INR) into USDT stablecoin to participate in crypto futures trading, you won’t face any immediate tax obligations.

-Upon realising a profit from trading, this profit is categorised as business income.
+Upon realising a profit from crypto futures trading, this profit is categorised as speculative business income.
 The taxable amount is determined based on the conversion rate at profit realisation.
 This taxable income is then subject to the individual’s applicable tax slab rate.

 Tax On Crypto Futures Calculation

 Kapil purchased 1000 USDT at INR 85 each to begin trading in crypto futures.
 A year later, he earned a profit of 2000 USDT from this initial investment.
 When realising the profit, the USDT price was INR 86.
-Later, when he decided to cash out the profit, the USDT price had risen to INR 86.5 per USDT.
 Here’s how the taxation works for Kapil:

 Initial Purchase of 1000 USDT @ INR 85